 Empress Maria Theresa introduced the ban on abortion in 1768.
 As a result of illegal abortion, countless women have died or suffered the consequences.

-Parliament should now decide to remove abortion from the Criminal Code without replacement, as Canada already did in 1988.
+Parliament should now remove abortion from the Criminal Code and never replace it, as Canada did in 1988.

-Reasons for calling for the removal of abortion and the current penalty of 1 year in prison from the Criminal Code
+Why are we calling for the removal of abortion and the penalty of 1 year in prison from the Criminal Code?

-Among other things, women decide to end an unwanted pregnancy if they see no possibility of responsibly bringing a (usually another) child into the world.
-In this situation, abortion is the solution to the underlying problem of an unwanted pregnancy.
-Threatening women with punishment if they terminate an unwanted pregnancy in no way solves the underlying problem that the woman does not see herself in a position to bring a (usually further) child into life.
+Among other things, women decide to end an unwanted pregnancy if they see no possibility of responsibly bringing a child (or another one) into the world. .
+Threatening women with punishment if they terminate an unwanted pregnancy in no way solves the underlying problem that the woman cannot or does not want to carry a pregnancy to term.
 On the contrary, every punishment exacerbates the problem itself.
-It is completely incomprehensible what the legislator wants to achieve by punishing a woman with a prison sentence of 1 year.
-As this punishment is not socially acceptable, it is no longer imposed.
-As a dead law, this should be abolished.
+What does a legislator hope to achieve by punishing a woman with a 1-year prison sentence?
+Such a punishment is not socially acceptable and should no longer pose a threat.
+This dead law must be abolished.

-Especially in a democracy, the question arises as to how our elected representatives in parliament, who are paid by taxpayers‘ money, are able to uphold such a law.
-In addition, there are more and more women in political decision-making positions, specifically a woman as Minister of Justice and a woman as Minister of Family Affairs.
+In a democracy, the question arises as to how our elected representatives in parliament, who are paid with taxpayers’ money, are able to uphold such a law – especially since more and more women hold political decision-making positions, including the Minister of Justice and the Minister of Family Affairs.

 The ban is based purely on historical reasons.